pthivierge/data-collection-service-for-pi-system/README.md

 #web-service-reader-for-pi-system

-This project is a prototype build specifically to read data from the **Fitbit API**.
+This project is a prototype built specifically to read data from the **Fitbit API**.
-It might evolve and provide a basic framework that you could extent with your own APIs/Web Services.
+It might evolve and provide a basic base of work that you could extent with your own APIs/Web Services.
 However, the project is not there yet.

 To get data from FitBit, this project makes use of the FitBit.Net library.
 This simplifies a lot the data retrieval from FitBit.